-RPVT Result 2021- RAJUVAS will announce the result of RPVT 2021 after evaluating the answer sheets and checking for any challenges or grievances of the students.
-The RPVT result will be released in online mode and candidates will be required to check the same to know their performance.
+RPVT Result 2023- RAJUVAS releases the result of RPVT 2023 after evaluating the answer sheets and checking for any challenges or grievances of the students.
+Aspirants can download their RPVT 2023 mark sheet from the official website.
 No mark sheet will be sent to the candidate by the university.

 - Visit the official website rajuvas.org

-- Enter user ID or Registration Number and Password.
+- Enter the user ID or Registration Number and Password.

-- The scorecard will be displayed on screen.
+- The scorecard will be displayed on the screen.

 - Take two printouts for future use.

-Counselling will be done on the basis of the RPVT merit list 2021 which will contain the details of the candidates like name, roll number, rank, marks scored.
+Counselling will be done on the basis of the RPVT merit list 2023 which will contain the details of the candidates like name, roll number, rank, and marks scored.

 Tie Breaker Guidelines when two or more candidates score the same marks

-- The University will use the following method to resolve any ties arising when two or more candidates have scored the same marks in the order gievn below
+The University will use the following method to resolve any ties arising when two or more candidates have scored the same marks in the order given below.

-- Candidates who has secured more marks in Science Biology group subjects (Physics Chemistry and Biology) at the Senior Secondary (10+2) examination or its equivalent recognized examination.
+- Candidates who have secured more marks in Science Biology group subjects (Physics Chemistry and Biology) at the Senior Secondary (10+2) examination or its equivalent recognized examination.

-- If there is further tie, the candidate who has secured more marks in Secondary school examination or its equivalent recognized examination will be given preference
+- If there is a further tie, the candidate who has secured more marks in the Secondary school examination or its equivalent recognized examination will be given preference

 Mode of Counselling: Online